 Cakes - Cheesecakes

-Layer cakes are easily stored in the freezer until they are filled, always very well wrapped.
-This is the best way to prep your next masterpiece.
+Both are easily stored in the freezer until they are filled and/or frosted, always very well wrapped.
+This is the best way to prep your next masterpiece if you're making a tall layer cake.
 Wedding cakes, for example, are made several days or weeks in advance before putting them together.

 For those months where there are many birthdays, you can batch bake the cakes and freeze the layers.